RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Abstract

 \section{Abstract}

 All-weather autonomy is critical for autonomous driving, which necessitates reliable localization across diverse scenarios.
 While LiDAR place recognition is widely deployed for this task, its performance degrades in adverse weather.
-Conversely, radar-based methods, though weather-resilient, are hindered by the general unavailability of radar maps.
-To bridge this gap, radar-to-LiDAR place recognition, which localizes radar scans within existing LiDAR maps, has garnered increasing interest.
-However, extracting discriminative and generalizable features shared between modalities remains challenging, compounded by the scarcity of large-scale paired training data and the signal heterogeneity across radar types.
-In this work, we propose RLPR, a robust radar-to-LiDAR place recognition framework compatible with single-chip, scanning, and 4D radars.
-We first design a dual-stream network to extract structural features that abstract away from sensor-specific signal properties (e.g., Doppler or RCS).
+Radar is inherently weather-resilient; however, in scenarios where LiDAR-based maps already serve as the foundational infrastructure, constructing radar maps at scale would incur non-trivial additional overhead.
+To leverage the existing infrastructure with weather-robust onboard sensors, radar-to-LiDAR place recognition has garnered increasing interest.
+However, extracting discriminative and generalizable features shared between modalities remains challenging.
+In this work, we propose RLPR, a robust radar-to-LiDAR place recognition framework compatible with both scanning radars and phased-array radars.
+We design a dual-stream network that matches solely on shared spatial structures, deliberately discarding modality-specific signatures such as RCS and Doppler velocity in exchange for compatibility across radar types.
 Subsequently, motivated by our task-specific asymmetry observation between radar and LiDAR, we introduce a two-stage asymmetric cross-modal alignment (TACMA) strategy, which leverages the pre-trained radar branch as a discriminative anchor to guide the alignment process.
-Experiments on four datasets demonstrate that RLPR achieves state-of-the-art recognition accuracy with strong zero-shot generalization capabilities.\\
+Experiments on five datasets demonstrate that RLPR achieves state-of-the-art recognition accuracy with strong zero-shot generalization capabilities.
+Our open-source code is available at \url{https://github.com/QiZS-BIT/RLPR}.